yqkee0411/energy_monitoring/README.md

 ---

 ## Overview
-It uses three PZEM-004T modules connected via I²C to an ESP8266 running Tasmota firmware.
+It uses three PZEM-004T modules connected via UART to an ESP8266 running Tasmota firmware.
 Data is published over MQTT to Home Assistant, where dashboards display real-time usage, daily costs, and historical trends.

 ## Motivation
 <!-- The reason for the creation of this project is that my mom have been complaning about the electricity being expensive since i move in and i have been frustrated about it since, as I have no idea what's using the electricity and how to cut the usage, so I decided on making myself a cheap enery monitoring system to know what's using the electricity.
 That is why i have gone the cheapest route i am comfortable with. -->